Stay With Me

 As the door opens, Alaine looks up, her eyes wide.
 It took so long to go through all the tests and treatment, she hadn’t expected Lucas to still be here.
 Fresh tears glisten in her eyes as he slowly approaches her bed in the dimly lit room.

-“Shhh,” Lucas chides gently.
+“Shhh,” Lucas chides gently and decides to ignore her last statement.
 “Don’t talk Alaine,” he tells her.
 “The doctor said you shouldn’t talk.
 Do you have your phone?”

 Lucas turns to the little table she is pointing at to see the device attached to a charger.
 Setting down his small present, he picks up the phone and hands it to her before typing out a message.